molily/molily.de/_posts/2020-11-21-testing-angular.md

 });
 ```

+<aside class="margin-note">Expect changed value</aside>

 The order here is important: First, we call `increment`, then we subscribe to the Observable to read and verify the changed value.
-Again, the BehaviorSubject emits the current value to new subscribers synchronously.
+Again, the `BehaviorSubject` emits the current value to new subscribers synchronously.

 The two remaining specs work almost the same.
 We just call the respective methods.